 Economics

-The Department of Economics at Fordham offers M.A. and Ph.D. degree programs.
-Our courses are taught in small classes led by our widely published and recognized tenured or tenure track faculty.
+The Department of Economics at Fordham offers M.A. and Ph.D. degree programs, as well as (in conjunction with the Department of Computer and Information Sciences) an M.S. degree in data science & quantitative economics.
+Our courses are taught in small classes led by our widely published and recognized tenured or tenure-track faculty.
 We provide individualized, personal mentorship to all members of the graduate program.

 Graduate students have a variety of concentrations and elective courses to choose from, including game theory, programming, economic history, health economics, and more.
 We offer concentrations in development, international, financial, and monetary economics.
 Our M.A. students take a preparatory course in mathematics as well as either financial or applied econometrics.

-Ph.D. students take our advanced mathematics course plus three courses in econometrics, both theory and applied.
+Ph.D. students take our advanced mathematics course plus courses in advanced econometrics, both theory and applied.
 We also offer a distinctive, one-semester teaching practicum, which prepares students to become effective instructors.
-We hold a yearly workshops for our Ph.D. students to perfect their presentations skills and we have courses designed to teach dissertation writing and research methods.
-We also have a detailed job market preparation guide and twice yearly meetings for our students to prepare them for the job market.
+We hold yearly workshops for our Ph.D. students to perfect their presentation skills, and we have courses designed to teach dissertation writing and research methods.
+We also have a detailed job market preparation guide and twice-yearly meetings for our students to prepare them for the job market.

 For more information about Graduate-level Economics, please visit our page on the Fordham website.